tryretool/retoolrpc/javascript/README.md

 ## ORM Support

-For [Sequelize](https://sequelize.org/) users, we provide an ORM mixin that allow you to add basic functions for a model with just a function call, `registerModel`.
-When registering a model with `rpc`, it will register several remote functions for the model, namely `create`, `update`, `createOrUpdate`, `findByPk`, `findBy`, and `findAll`.
-See more [here](https://github.com/tryretool/retoolrpc/blob/main/javascript/src/addons/sequelize.ts#L5-L14).
+For users of [Sequelize](https://sequelize.org/), we offer an ORM mixin that enables the addition of fundamental model functions with a single function call, `registerModel`.
+When you register a model with `rpc`, it automatically registers various remote functions for the model, including `create`, `update`, `createOrUpdate`, `findByPk`, `findBy`, and `findAll`.
+You can find additional details [here](https://github.com/tryretool/retoolrpc/blob/main/javascript/src/addons/sequelize.ts#L5-L14).

 Following is an example of registering a `User` model:
 ```javascript